mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-Then simply create a list of `Person` and passed it when you call the [InsertAll](/operation/insertall) method.
+Then simply create a list of `Person` and pass it when you call the [InsertAll](/operation/insertall) method.

 ```csharp
 var people = GetPeople(100);